BrysonL/personal-site/content/projects/vr_gpt.md

 yield return www.SendWebRequest();

 ```
+(Note the `yield return www.SendWebRequest()` at the end, which shows you this comes from an IEnumerator method.)
+You can see from the JSON format that I am using a regular call to the Completions endpoint.
+I could have used the [functions](https://openai.com/blog/function-calling-and-other-api-updates) mode, but that's not available in the playground so was meaningfully harder to test.
+Plus from my couple dozen tries the regular endpoint always gave the correct format, which is good enough for this proof of concept.
 Once the JSON format for the response was defined, the parsing is simple, so I'll omit that code.
-(Also note the `yield return www.SendWebRequest()` at the end, which shows you this comes from an IEnumerator method.)

 After the basic Completions call worked, I could add arbitrary text into the message to get a novel output.
 To let the user input that text with their voice, I used the [Meta Voice SDK](https://developer.oculus.com/documentation/unity/voice-sdk-overview/).
 This tutorial was harder to parse and less well documented than the previous tutorials (maybe because they don't expect anyone to get this far in their documentation), but at this point I had encountered most of the basic patterns like using events in the Unity editor so implementation was smooth.
 I could have used the OpenAI Whisper API, but that doesn't have a prebuilt unity package and also costs money.
 The fractions of a cent in Completions usage is already adding up on my unemployed bank account...

 There's not much special code in this section because it is relatively straightforward.
 The only gotcha I encountered with Wix was that it would often return a "full transcription" mid-recording (while the mic was still active) and if you didn't handle that properly you would end up overwriting the first (or nth) section of speech with the second (or nth+1) section of speech:
 ```csharp
 public void PartialTranscription(string text)
 {